Maulana Karenga: Later career

 After his parole, Karenga re-established the US Organization under a new structure.

-He was awarded his first Ph.D. in 1976 from United States International University (now known as Alliant International University) for a 170-page dissertation titled "Afro-American Nationalism: Social Strategy and Struggle for Community".
+He was awarded his first PhD in leadership and human behavior in 1976 from United States International University (later merged into Alliant International University) for a dissertation titled "Afro-American Nationalism: Social Strategy and Struggle for Community".
 In 1977, he formulated a set of principles called Kawaida, a Swahili term for normal.
 Karenga called on African-Americans to adopt his secular humanism and reject other practices as mythical.

 He was also the director of the Kawaida Institute for Pan African Studies and the author of several books, including his Introduction to Black Studies, a comprehensive Black/African Studies textbook now in its fourth edition (2010), originally published in 1982.
 He is also known for having co-hosted, in 1984, a conference that gave rise to the Association for the Study of Classical African Civilizations.

-In 1994, he was awarded a second Ph.D. in social ethics from the University of Southern California for an 803-page dissertation titled "Maat, the moral ideal in ancient Egypt: A study in classical African ethics."
+In 1994, he was awarded a second PhD in social ethics from the University of Southern California for a dissertation titled "Maat, the moral ideal in ancient Egypt: A study in classical African ethics."
 In 1995, he sat on the organizing committee and authored the mission statement of the Million Man March.

 Karenga delivered a eulogy at the 2001 funeral service of New Black Panther Party leader Khalid Abdul Muhammad, praising him for his organizing activities and commitment to black empowerment.
 In 2002, scholar Molefi Kete Asante listed Maulana Karenga on his list of 100 Greatest African Americans.

-As of 2021, Karenga chairs the Africana Studies Department at California State University, Long Beach.
+As of 2023, Karenga chairs the Africana Studies Department at California State University, Long Beach.